 Check our NFA member Dave Royal's great crayfish site - Crayfish World

-For more details on the giant Tasmanian freshwater crayfish, see the Tasmanian Department of Environment and Land Management page Giant Tasmanian Freshwater Lobster
+For more details on the giant Tasmanian freshwater crayfish, see the Tasmanian Parks and Wildlife Service's page Giant Freshwater Lobster